daem0nc0re/SharpWnfSuite/README.md

 Usage: SharpWnfScan.exe [Options]

         -h, --help        : Displays this help message.
         -p, --pid         : Specifies the target PID.
-        -n, --name      : Specifies the target process name.
+        -P, --processname : Specifies the target process name.
-        -s, --statename : Specifies a wnf state name for filtering.
+        -n, --name        : Specifies a wnf state name for filtering.
         -a, --all         : Flag to dump information from all process.
         -b, --brief       : Flag to exclude WNF_USER_SUBSCRIPTION information.
         -l, --list        : Flag to list WNF State Name on this system.
         -d, --debug       : Flag to enable SeDebugPrivilege.
 Administrative privilege is required.
 ```

 To dump a specific process, set `-p` option as follows: